marskat/skeui/README.md

 @property {Slide[]} slides - The slides to display.

+@property {{h:string, w:string}} [size] - [Optional] Size of the card in any CSS-acceptable string.
+This must be a static size to ensure the navigation buttons don't move when cycling through slides.
+Default is `{ h: '28rem', w:'24rem' }`.

 @property {SlideIndicators} [indicators] - [Optional] Indicators for the pages of the carousel.
 Default is `{ on: <VscCircleFilled />, off: <VscCircle /> }`.

 @property {SlideNavButtons} [navButtons] - [Optional] Previous and next buttons for slide navigation.
 Default is `{prev: <HiOutlineChevronLeft title="previous slide" />, next: <HiOutlineChevronRight title="next slide" />}`.